Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 You cannot start loving other people unless and until you learn to love yourself.
 What I mean by loving yourself is that you work on your mind and body.

-Get rid of unhealthy habits, eat healthy, get good sleep, work your a** off and do best of what you like doing, and much more.
-When you start loving yourself, you don’t fear being judged by other people and learn to be comfortable in your own skin.
+Get rid of unhealthy habits, eat healthy food, get good sleep, work hard and do the best of what you like doing, and much more.
+When you start loving yourself, you don’t fear being judged by other people and learn to be comfortable in your skin.

-Learn to practice mindfulness and other techniques to master your thoughts and emotions and get rid of the people-pleasing behaviors.
-It is an unhealthy way of living life and all of us deserve to live happily and joyfully, and free of any kind of fear.
+Learn to practice mindfulness and other techniques to master your thoughts and emotions and eliminate people-pleasing behaviors.
+It is an unhealthy way of living life, and all of us deserve to live happily, joyfully, and free of any fear.

 Your contributions go a long way in maintaining MindfulnessQuest and creating helpful content.
 I want to keep the website ads-free to give you a better reading experience.